Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 Before we wrap up this section, here are a few ideas if you are interested in taking your application further:

-* Consider adding a symbol layer to the map and dsiplay an icon or text above each bubble on the map.
+* Consider adding a symbol layer to the map and display an icon or text above each bubble on the map.
 * Consider adding creating a data range slider allowing to select a range of data to display.
 Update the chart and map accordingly.
 * You could add a heat map layer to the map, together with simple controls for switching between the different map layer modes.
 * If your Azure Maps Subscription is on S1 pricing tier, you can change your map style to satellite.
 Existing S0 subscriptions can be upgraded directly from the Azure portal.